denoland/deno_graph/README.md

 types along with a range that indicates the file URL to the `package.json` and the range where it was specified.
 Including the range is useful to allow errors produced from the graph to indicate "where" the dependency came from.

-### `source::Locker` trait

-This trait allows the module graph to perform sub-resource integrity checks on a module graph.

 ### `source::MemoryLoader` struct